Data Protection & GDPR

 We do not sell personal information to any other school for the purposes of selling products.

 We use personal information to help us run the school effectively, deliver a quality education, and safeguard pupils and staff.
 Please see our service specific notices which explains how we use personal information for each of our activities.

 The law provides you with several rights to control the processing of your personal information:

 You have the right to ask for all the information we have about you.
 When we receive a request from you, we must normally give you access to everything we have recorded about you.
 However, we will not let you see any parts of your record which contain:

 - Information professionals think will cause serious harm to your or someone else’s physical or mental well-being; or

 - If we think that the prevention or detection of crime may be adversely affected by disclosing information to you.

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact us either by email email@example.com, post at Ashdon Primary School, Ashdon, Saffron Walden,CB10 2HB or telephone 01799 584219.
+If you have any queries regarding access to your information, please contact email@example.com or 01799584219.

 Changing information you believe to be inaccurate